James W. McAndrew

 James William McAndrew (June 29, 1862 – April 30, 1922) was a career officer in the United States Army.
 He attained the rank of major general, and was most notable for his service as chief of staff of the American Expeditionary Forces during World War I.

 A native of Hawley, Pennsylvania, McAndrew graduated from the United States Military Academy in 1888 and was commissioned as a second lieutenant of Infantry.
-His early assignments were in the western United States, and he took part in the Ghost Dance War of 1890-1891.
+His early assignments were in the western United States, and he took part in the Ghost Dance War of 1890–1891.
 He served in Cuba during the Spanish–American War, including the Battle of El Caney and the Siege of Santiago, and in the Philippines during the Philippine–American War.

 As McAndrew's career progressed, he completed the Army School of the Line (1910), Command and General Staff College (1911), and Army War College (1913).
 At the start of World War I, he was promoted to colonel as commander of the 18th Infantry Regiment.
 He commanded the regiment until he was promoted to temporary brigadier general as commander of 2nd Brigade, 1st Division.
 After service as commandant of the American Expeditionary Forces Staff College in Langres, McAndrew was promoted to major general and assigned as AEF chief of staff.
 He served in this position until the end of the war, and received credit for steps to improves the AEF staff's efficiency with respect to its planning process and preparation of operations orders.

 After the war, McAndrew was assigned as commandant of the Army War College.
 He suffered health problems brought on by overexerting himself during his AEF service, and died in Washington, D.C., on April 30, 1922.
 He was buried at Arlington National Cemetery.

 Early life

 James William McAndrew was born in Hawley, Pennsylvania, on June 29, 1862, the son of John Richard and Eliza (Kane) McAndrew.
 John McAndrew was employed in the Hawley office of the Pennsylvania Coal Company.
 McAndrew attended the schools of Hawley, and then St. Francis Xavier College in New York City.
-Appointed to the United States Military Academy (USMA) at West Point, New York, in 1884, he graduated 12th in his class in June 1888 and was commissioned a second lieutenant of Infantry.
-Among his classmates there were several men who would, like McAndrew himself, eventually attain the rank of general officer, such as Peyton C. March, William M. Morrow, William Robert Dashiell, Robert Lee Howze, Peter Charles Harris, Eli Alva Helmick, Henry Jervey Jr., William Voorhees Judson, John Louis Hayden, Edward Anderson, William H. Hart, Charles Aloysius Hedekin and William S. Peirce.
+Appointed to the United States Military Academy (USMA) at West Point, New York, in 1884, he graduated 12th in his class of 44 in June 1888 and was commissioned a second lieutenant of Infantry.
+Among his classmates there were several men who would, like McAndrew himself, eventually attain the rank of general officer before, during or after World War I. They included: Peyton C. March, Charles H. McKinstry, William R. Dashiell, Robert L. Howze, Peter C. Harris, Eli A. Helmick, Henry Jervey, William V. Judson, John L. Hayden, Edward Anderson, John D. L. Hartman, William H. Hart, George W. Burr, John S. Winn, Charles A. Hedekin and William S. Peirce.